foobnix/LibreraReader/docs/wiki/what-is-new/8.1/index.md

 # Miscellaneous

 * Support for MathML and SVG formats.
 Enable it in Advanced options (may slow down initial book loading)
-* Option to ignore metadata in the Library view (only filenames will be used)
+* Option to ignore metadata in Library and Folder views (only filenames will be displayed)
 * Movable bookmark, with a floating indicator (automatically bookmarks your current reading position and allows you to jump back to it, via floater in the bottom-right corner, after temporary visits to other parts and sections of the book).
 To initiate (add) a movable bookmark, check the **Floating** box
 * Allow fingerprint to be used instead of password (Android 9+)
 * Allow the system sleep timeout to be used for turning screen off